SwarmOrange/swarm-video-migrator/README.md

 ## Credit

-1. `youtube-dl` is used as the downloading and transcoding of the videos, see http://rg3.github.io/
+1. `youtube-dl` is used for the downloading and transcoding of the videos, see http://rg3.github.io/
 2. `ffmpeg` and `ffprobe` are used as well.